bbbyyy69/Zardex1337/README.md

 - 👋 Hi, I’m @Zardex1337
 - 👀 I’m interested in Playing games and coding stuff for Discord
-- 🌱 I’m currently learning Advanced Python and Javascript
+- 🌱 I’m currently learning Advanced Python and Javascripte
-- 💞️ I’m looking to collaborated on Discord & YouTube
 - 📫 How to reach me Discord: Zardex#1337